-Recommendation 1: Further archaeological assessment is required in areas of moderate archaeological potential
+Recommendation 1: Further archaeological assessment is required in areas of moderate and high archaeological potential

-Areas identified as having moderate archaeological potential should be avoided wherever possible (Figure 10).
-If impacts to these areas cannot be avoided subsurface investigations (test excavations) will be required prior to the commencement of works as a condition of the DA or concept approval.
-Test excavations should be conducted in accordance with the Code of Practice for archaeological investigation for Aboriginal objects in NSW (DECCW 2010a) and Aboriginal cultural heritage consultation requirements for proponents in New South Wales (DECCW 2010c).
+Areas identified as having high and moderate archaeological potential should be avoided wherever possible (Figure 10).
+If impact to these areas cannot be avoided subsurface investigations (test excavations) will be required prior to the commencement of works as a condition of the DA or concept approval.
+Test excavations should be conducted in accordance with the Code of Practice for archaeological investigation for Aboriginal objects in NSW (DECCW 2010b) and Aboriginal cultural heritage consultation requirements for proponents in New South Wales (DECCW 2010a).